unisse-courses/s14-mp12/README.md

 Please follow the next procedure to accomplish the run smoothly.
 1. After downloading the repository, open the command prompt of that specific location.
 2. Type `npm install` to download the included dependencies.
+3. Create a .env file, copy and paste this code:
+  `PORT=3000
+MONGODB_URL="mongodb+srv://user:pAssword@recipeep-nxraf.mongodb.net/recipeepdb"
+SESSION_SECRET="session"`
-3. Run the server by typing `npm start`.
+4. Run the server by typing `npm run dev`.

 Once successfully done, you will have to run the app on any browser.
 1. Go to `http://localhost:3000`.